riboseinc/jekyll-theme-open-project/README.md

 **Symbol** is basically an icon for the site.
 Should look OK in dimensions of 30x30px, and fit inside a square.
 Should be in SVG format (see also the SVG guidelines section).
-Place the symbol in _includes/symbol.svg.
+Place site-wide symbol in <site root>/assets/symbol.svg.

 **Site name** displayed to the right of the symbol.
 Limit the name to 1-3 words.